domwhitecode/domwhitecode/README.md

 ### I’m currently learning ...
 - Concurrent Programming in C++
-- Database Systems SQL and NOSQL
+- Database Systems, SQL and NOSQL
 - Probability

 ### I’m looking to collaborate on ...